warren-bank/node-serve/README.md

             * _regex_
             * _text_
         * (string) `source`
+          - pattern to compare with the URL of proxied redirect requests
         * (string) `type`
           - must be one of the following values:
             * _html_